akashtamang/hotel_web_react/Hotel_web_front/ADMIN_GUIDE.md

 ## Troubleshooting

+**Q: What image formats are supported?**
+- JPG, PNG, WebP, GIF, and other common image formats are supported
+- Maximum file size: 5MB

-**Q: Photos not showing after adding?**
+**Q: Photos not showing after uploading?**
-- Check if image URL is accessible and correct format (jpg, png, webp)
-- Open browser DevTools Console to see any errors
+- Check browser console for errors
+- Make sure file size is under 5MB
+- Try refreshing the page

+**Q: Category dropdown is empty?**
+- The dropdown is populated from existing gallery photos
+- If you're adding the first photo, select from preset categories: Rooms, Food, Nature, People
+- After adding a photo, custom categories will appear in the dropdown

 **Q: Can't access admin panel?**
-- Make sure you're at `http://localhost:5173/admin`
+- Make sure you're at `http://localhost:5174/admin`
 - Try clearing browser cache and localStorage
 - Check browser console for errors

 **Q: Need to see all changes?**
 - Open DevTools → Application → Local Storage
-- Look for "gallery-photos" key
+- Look for "gallery-photos" key to see stored data